 Young Carer’s Needs Assessment

 Some people start caring when they are very young and don’t realise they’re carers; other young people become carers overnight.
-You might have become a carer because someone in your family fell ill or is isolating because of Covid and needs a lot of support right now.
+You might have become a carer because someone in your family fell ill and needs a lot of support right now.
 You may want to really help them but does that mean you should?
-There are some caring jobs only an adult should do and you shouldn’t spend a lot of your time caring for someone, as this can stop you doing well at school or doing other things children and young people like to do
+There are some caring jobs only an adult should do and you shouldn’t spend a lot of your time caring for someone, as this can stop you doing well at school or doing other things children and young people like to do.

 If you would like help getting a Needs Assessment, get in touch using our Quick Enquiry Form or call us on 0800 083 1148.
 Our telephone lines are open 9am-5pm Monday to Friday and all calls are free.

 Download Norfolk Young Carers Needs Assessment Guide – Jun 2020 which has been created with participation from members of Norfolk Young Carers Forum in partnership with Norfolk County Council.